Drag and Drop areas overview

 dnd_section tag does not render an HTML

-The appearance of a section in the page editor.
+Below is a screenshot of how a section appears in the page editor.

-Columns are wrappers for rows and modules.
-You place columns inside of a row, or section which is a specialized row.
-Columns are created in templates using the
+Columns are wrappers for rows and modules and can be placed inside of a row or section.
+Columns are created using the